OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 1. Ensure that each relation source exists.
 Otherwise, throw Missing Relation Source Error.
 1. Ensure that each relation target exists.
 Otherwise, throw Missing Relation Target Error.
 1. Ensure that every node has at maximum one hosting relation.
 Otherwise, throw Ambiguous Hosting Error.
-1. Ensure that every node has a hosting relation if the node had at least one conditional relation in the Variable Service Template.
+1. Ensure that every node has a hosting relation if the node had at least one conditional relation in the variable service template.
 Otherwise, throw Missing Hosting Error.
 1. Ensure that the node of each artifact exists.
 Otherwise, throw Missing Artifact Parent Error.
 1. Ensure that present artifacts have unique names within their node.
 Otherwise, throw Ambiguous Artifact error.
 1. Ensure that the node of each property exists.
 Otherwise, throw Missing Property Parent error.
 1. Ensure that present properties have unique names within their node.
 Otherwise, throw Ambiguous Property error.

-Since the derived Service Template might be further processed, e.g. by [Topology Completion](https://cs.emis.de/LNI/Proceedings/Proceedings232/247.pdf){target=_blank}[@hirmer2014automatic], some or all of these consistency steps might be omitted.
+Since the derived service template might be further processed, e.g. by [Topology Completion](https://cs.emis.de/LNI/Proceedings/Proceedings232/247.pdf){target=_blank}[@hirmer2014automatic], some or all of these consistency steps might be omitted.